 - Divider block: receives the total flow from the pump and divides it to be delivered to each lubrication point.

-- Check valves: mounted at the compressors lubrication injection point, the check valves help maintain the distribution line’s prime.
+- Check valves: mounted at the compressor’s lubrication injection point, the check valves help maintain the distribution line’s prime.

-- No flow monitoring device: to alarm or shutdown when there is a lack of lubrication.
+- No flow monitoring device: to alarm or shut down when there is a lack of lubrication.

-All of these components work together to deliver a continuous flow of lubrication through the compressor for proper operation.
+These components work together to deliver a continuous flow of lubrication through the compressor for proper operation.

-What are the Benefits of Once Through Direct Injection Lubrication?
+What are the Benefits of Once-Through Direct Injection Lubrication?

 - Prevent oil contamination.
-Because once through lubrication does not recirculate the oil, contamination is prevented.
+Because once-through lubrication does not recirculate the oil, contamination is prevented.
 Compressors that recirculate the oil through the machine, become subject to harmful contaminants that can build up in oil, such as hydrogen sulfide and condensed hydrocarbons.
 Contaminated oil has poor lubricity and is highly corrosive to compressor parts.